junbo12/TensorSketch/README.md

 Calling main.py will just call build and query functions in the main.py, that has additional checks like if Tensor Embedding received the correct sketch dimension=4^kmer length.
 It has similar paramteres but query has 2 additional parameters eer and read_stride. eer stands for expected error of the queries which has default value 0.1 and read_stride is the stride you use to slide through the windows for the queries.
 Default is 1.

+Furthermore the query function requires a Vectorizer type argument which is just a namedtuple of the form (func: vectorizing function, name: arbitrary name).
+You can not pass out_prefix to the function argument outfile , as outfile requires filepath + csv name, an example is provided in main.py.

 You might find filter_random.py useful for filtering a large dataset of refernce file and query file for testing.